andrewpking/confessor-widgets-vanilla/readme.md

 ### Pop-Out player for your confessor

-1. Fork this repository to your github using the fork button.
+- Fork this repository to your github account using the fork button.

 #### Change variables for your radio station